 As a condition for granting a special permit, the Commission shall find that the scientific research and development facility:

-(d) that the modification of such height and setback regulations will not unduly obstruct the access of light and air to adjoining properties or public streets.
+(4) that the modification of such height and setback to any applicable bulk regulations will not unduly obstruct the access of light and air to adjoining properties or public streets.

-The Commission may also require the provision of accessory off-street parking facilities to prevent the creation of traffic congestion caused by the curb parking of vehicles generated by such use.
-The size and location of such parking and loading facilities shall comply with the applicable provisions of Section 36-00.
+(2) The Commission may also require the provision of accessory off-street parking facilities to prevent the creation of traffic congestion caused by the curb parking of vehicles generated by such use.
+The size and location of such parking, bicycle parking, and loading facilities shall comply with the applicable provisions of Section 36-00, inclusive.